laws-africa/indigo/docs/guide/managing.rst

 Importing a new document
 ------------------------

-You can create a new document by importing an existing document such as a PDF or a Word file.
-Indigo supports a wide range of document types through the use of `Apache Tika <https://tika.apache.org/>`_.
-However, simple documents such as Word (.doc) and RTF produce the best results.
+You can create a new document by importing an existing file, such as a PDF or a Word document.
+Indigo uses `Apache Tika <https://tika.apache.org/>`_ to import from a wide range of document types, including:

+- MS Word (.doc and .docx)
+- Rich Text Format (.rtf)
+- PDF
+- Plain text (.txt)

+Simple documents such as Word (.doc) and RTF produce the best results.

 .. note::

     Follow these tips for getting the best results when importing documents:

-    - Prefer RTF or Word (.doc) documents, use PDFs only as a last resort
+    - Prefer RTF or Word (.doc and .docx) documents; use PDFs only as a last resort
-    - Remove the Table of Contents
+    - Remove the Table of Contents at the start of the document
     - Convert images to text

 To import a document: